 An application is treated as withdrawn if the applicant trust requests to be withdrawn from the process or if the trust does not reactivate its application in the timeframe set out in either the deferral letter or letter confirming a period of postponement.

 A withdrawn application cannot be reactivated and continued at a future date.
 If an application is withdrawn and the applicant trust wishes at some future date to reapply for authorisation as an NHS foundation trust, it will have to regain NHS TDA support.

 Once an NHS trust has been authorised as an NHS foundation trust, it will be regulated by Monitor to ensure it adheres to its terms of authorisation.

 The terms of authorisation are a detailed set of requirements which describe how an NHS foundation trust must operate.
 For detailed information on how Monitor carries out its regulatory role, see How Monitor regulates NHS foundation trusts.

 Each new foundation trust will receive a Welcome Pack from Monitor (we also send a separate Welcome Pack to governors of new foundation trusts) and will be assigned a Relationship Manager who is a senior member of the compliance team and who will be their main point of contact at Monitor.

 There is a dedicated page on our website for each foundation trust within the foundation trust directory.
-These pages contain: the foundation trust’s contact details; risk ratings; terms of authorisation; the names of all the members of the council of governors and the board of directors; the latest annual report and accounts and annual plan; and, where applicable, a note to explain that the trust is in significant breach of its authorisation and/or details of any formal interventions.
+These pages contain: the foundation trust’s contact details; risk ratings; terms of authorisation; the latest annual report and accounts and annual plan; and, where applicable, details of any formal interventions.